Lexus LC500 2023 review

 The Lexus LC500 might just be the most underrated new car on sale.
-While we don’t have that much time for the hybrid LC500h, as a V8 it is a fantastic coupe that delicately straddles the line between sports car, GT and futuristic concept.
+While we don’t have that much time for the hybrid LC500h, when fitted with a V8 it's a fantastic coupe that delicately straddles the line between sports car, GT and futuristic concept with a panache all of its own.

-So while the LC is not perfect, the car industry is a better place for its existence.
-If you’ve not already guessed, we rather like the Lexus LC, and aside from one or two caveats, think it is a truly spectacular road car.
+The LC isn't perfect, but the car industry is a better place for its existence.
+If you’ve not already guessed, we rather like the Lexus LC, and aside from one or two caveats we think it's one of the most desirable and enjoyable new cars on sale right now.

 Lexus LC Coupe : in detail